Wild Scotland Annual Conference - Wednesday 4 March, online

 Website Wins: Convert Visitors to Customers Susan will join us to share how simple changes to your website like clear messaging, easy navigation, and making sure it looks great and works well on all devices, can help turn your website visitors into customers.
 You’ll leave with practical tips and changes that you can start to make right away!

 Bill Forsyth, MCA Senior Surveyor (Glasgow) Bill will present on the interpretation and implications of the new MCA Sport and Pleasure Code.
 The Code was introduced in December 2025 and will affect all small tourism vessels within three years.
-There will be an opportunity to ask questions, and time at the end for tea and networking.
+There will be an opportunity to ask questions.
 This important presentation is open to all members and non-members of Wild Scotland who may be affected, including sailing charter, wildlife charter, dive charter, angling charter, RYA schools and more.

 Supported by